-Our board has the primary responsibility of oversight of the management of our business and affairs.
+Our board of directors has the primary responsibility of oversight of the management of our business and affairs.
 Our current board of directors consists of eight members, seven of whom have been determined by our board to be independent.
 Mr. Cutillo, our chief executive officer, is our only non-independent director.
 Our board of directors recognizes the importance of having a strong independent board leadership structure to ensure accountability and to provide effective oversight of management.

-Thomas M. White serves as our chair of the board of directors with responsibilities that include: (1) presiding at meetings of the board and executive sessions of its independent directors; (2) presiding at the annual meeting of shareholders; (3) serving as a liaison between the independent directors and senior management; (4) approving the agendas for board meetings; and (5) calling meetings of the full board and executive sessions of the independent directors.
+Thomas M. White serves as the chair of our board of directors with responsibilities that include: (1) presiding over board meetings and executive sessions of the independent directors; (2) presiding over the annual meeting of shareholders; (3) serving as a liaison between the independent directors and senior management; (4) approving the agendas for board meetings; and (5) calling full board meetings and executive sessions of the independent directors.
 The board of directors believes that the separation of the roles of chair and chief executive officer, as required by our board governance guidelines, continues to be the appropriate leadership structure for the Company at this time.
 The board believes this structure provides an effective balance between strong company leadership and appropriate safeguards and oversight by independent directors.